marriage requirements

 Although every effort is made by the authorities/Embassies to accommodate all the pre-wedding appointments to suit your travel arrangements, it is recommended to arrive in Italy:

-• NON-EU countries, rest of the world: 5 working days prior (mon to fri)*
+• US, AU Citizens, rest of the world: 5-7 working days prior (mon to fri)*

 * this information is only indicative. the arrival time may vary based on your citizenship and residency status.
 Check before making any travel arrangement